The JOSS paper¶

-Good: An automated test suite hooked up to an external service such as Travis-CI or similar
+Good: An automated test suite hooked up to continuous integration (GitHub Actions, Circle CI, or similar)

 OK: Documented manual steps that can be followed to objectively check the expected functionality of the software (e.g., a sample input file to assert behavior)